Read This First

 Prompt 2: In addition, it appears that some think the figurative attaching of violence to words legitimizes a retaliation of literal violence.
 Elaborate on this.

-The central claim is this: When the concept of violence is figuratively attached to words, it creates a contentious and complex dynamic that can lead to the perceived legitimization of literal violence as a form of retaliation.
+In plain terms: When the concept of violence is figuratively attached to words, it creates a contentious and complex dynamic that can lead to the perceived legitimization of literal violence as a form of retaliation.

-This middle step keeps the sequence honest.
-It takes the pressure already on the table and turns it toward the next distinction rather than letting the page break into separate mini-essays.
+This middle step keeps the thread moving.
+It carries the pressure already on the table toward the next distinction instead of letting the page break into separate mini-essays.

 Moral Equivalence

-By classifying harmful speech as violence , there is an implied moral equivalence between verbal and physical harm.
+By classifying harmful speech as violence, there is an implied moral equivalence between verbal and physical harm.
 This can create a rationale where physical retaliation is seen as a justified response to verbal offenses, under the premise that both cause significant damage.

 Protective Measures

-If words are perceived as a form of violence , individuals might feel compelled to protect themselves or others from this harm.
+If words are perceived as a form of violence, individuals might feel compelled to protect themselves or others from this harm.
 This perceived need for protection can sometimes escalate to the use of literal violence as a defensive measure.

 Societal Norms

-When societal norms shift to recognize harmful speech as violence , the boundaries of acceptable responses can also shift.
+When societal norms shift to recognize harmful speech as violence, the boundaries of acceptable responses can also shift.
 What might once have been considered an overreaction to verbal offenses could become normalized as a proportionate response in this new framework.

 Escalation of Conflict